| Peter Upton's |

 Stamped out in flat plastic.

 I assume that these celluloid figures were designed to replace the card ones, and they were in the range by 1949.
-However, I guess the big cost difference kept the card sides popular, and the two versions actually ran in tandem for the whole history of the flats (although the celluloid does out last the card ones by a single year - their last catalogue appearance being 1972/73.
+However, the big cost difference kept the card sides popular, and the two versions actually ran in tandem for the whole history of the flats (although the celluloid did out last the card ones by a single year - their last catalogue appearance being 1972/73).

 Interestingly, the plastic figures were never sold as a complete useable team - you needed to buy a set of bases (set E) in an appropriate colour before you could use them (and if you then wanted a box for them you could buy Set S).
 It does seem strange that the card figures were sold with bases, whilst these never were.